Strategies for energy-efficient flow control leveraging deep reinforcement learning: INTRODUCTION

-Building on the aforementioned research, we have recognized that the placement of synthetic jets plays a crucial role in determining flow control performance.
-Moreover, we have observed that many studies lack a thorough evaluation of control costs when assessing flow control effectiveness.
-For active flow control strategies to be viable, they must achieve the desired outcomes while also ensuring energy efficiency.
-This necessitates that the control strategy optimizes flow behavior with minimal energy input, thereby avoiding excessive energy consumption due to the control measures themselves.
-Additionally, the variability of optimal jet positions across different Reynolds numbers has captured our attention.
-We propose that a fluid dynamics-based analysis could provide unified guidelines for the strategic placement of synthetic jets.
-To this end, we plan to investigate the placement of synthetic jets for flow control around both square and circular cylinder at $Re = 100$.
+\item \textit{Enhancing energy efficiency in flow control}: another significant contribution of this study is the exploration of energy-efficient control strategies.
+We observe that existing studies fail to comprehensively evaluate the control costs when assessing flow control performance.
+For active flow control strategies to be feasible, they must not only achieve the desired outcomes but also ensure energy efficiency.
+This requires the control strategies to optimize flow behavior with minimal energy input, thus preventing excessive energy consumption due to the control measures themselves.
+We not only ensures stable performance but also guarantees that the control solutions are optimized for minimal energy consumption. \end{itemize}

-This study will consider multiple situations, including single-agent control of individual jet pairs, single-agent simultaneous control of multiple jet pairs, and the development of distinct control strategies for each jet pair.
-Through these configurations, we aim to optimize both control performance and energy efficiency.
-Crucially, a physical analysis of the training results for flow around circular and square cylinders offers qualitative insights into the design of jet positioning.
-This analysis is expected to yield a deeper understanding of the underlying physical principles that govern the effectiveness of different jet locations in managing separated flows.
-The structure of this paper is as follows: \S~\ref{sec:Methodology} describes the research problem and the framework for coupling DRL with AFC. \S~\ref{sec:cy} and \S~\ref{sec:sq} present the results of the DRL training.
-In \S~\ref{sec:Discussion}, we analyze and discuss the physical phenomena observed in the training results for both circular and square cylinder flows.
-Finally, \S~\ref{sec:Conclusions} summarizes the conclusions of this study.
+The structure of this paper is organized as follows: In section \ref{sec:Methodology}, we introduce the research problem and detail the framework for integrating DRL with AFC.
+Section \ref{sec:cy} focuses on the DRL training results for circular cylinders, highlighting the optimization of jet placement and control strategies.
+Similarly, section \ref{sec:sq} presents the results for square cylinders, emphasizing the unique flow characteristics and control challenges.
+In section \ref{sec:Discussion}, we analyze the physical phenomena underlying the DRL-trained control strategies for both cylinder geometries, offering insights into the flow dynamics and the effects of jet configurations.
+Finally, section \ref{sec:Conclusions} summarizes the main findings of this study, discusses the implications for actuator design.